| Clinical Use|

 Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services include ritonavir-boosted atazanavir in combination with tenofovir DF/emtricitabine or tenofovir alafenamide/emtricitabine, as an "alternative" regimen for initial treatment of HIV infection regardless of pretreatment HIV RNA level and boosted atazanavir in combination with abacavir/lamivudine as a "preferred" regimen for patients with pretreatment HIV RNA <100,000 copies/mL.
-The guidelines state that unboosted atazanavir in combination with abacavir/lamivudine or zidovudine/lamivudine as an "acceptable" regimen for initial treatment.
+The guidelines state that unboosted atazanavir in combination with nucleoside analogues is "not recommended" for initial treatment.

 Atazanavir has been studied in both initial and salvage therapy.
 In the Phase II comparison (1) between atazanavir (at 3 dose levels) and nelfinavir, each combined with stavudine + didanosine in initial therapy, similar rates of viral suppression to <50 HIV copies/mL were seen in the 4 treatment arms (28-42% in intention-to-treat analysis [ITT], 33-52% in on-treatment analysis [OT]).
-A second study comparing atazanavir (at 2 dose levels) with nelfinavir, each combined with stavudine + lamivudine in treatment-naive subjects, demonstrated comparable rates of viral suppression to <50 HIV copies/mL at 48 weeks (31-38% in ITT, 39-42% in OT).(2) In an ongoing follow-up of these subjects, approximately 50% of those on atazanavir had viral loads of <50 copies/mL at a mean of 108 weeks (ITT), whereas subjects switched from nelfinavir to atazanavir had comparable rates of viral suppression.(12) In these studies, CD4 responses were comparable across treatment arms.
+A second study comparing atazanavir (at 2 dose levels) with nelfinavir, each combined with stavudine + lamivudine in treatment-naive subjects, demonstrated comparable rates of viral suppression to <50 HIV copies/mL at 48 weeks (31-38% in ITT, 39-42% in OT).(2) In an ongoing follow-up of these subjects, approximately 50% of those on atazanavir had viral loads of <50 copies/mL at a mean of 108 weeks (ITT), whereas subjects switched from nelfinavir to atazanavir had comparable rates of viral suppression.(4) In these studies, CD4 responses were comparable across treatment arms.

-A randomized, controlled comparison of atazanavir + zidovudine + lamivudine with efavirenz + zidovudine + lamivudine in treatment-naive subjects has shown comparable rates of viral suppression to <50 copies/mL (32% vs 37%) and CD4 increase (approximately 170 cells/µL) at 48 weeks in ITT analysis.(3)
+A randomized, controlled comparison of atazanavir + zidovudine + lamivudine with efavirenz + zidovudine + lamivudine in treatment-naive subjects showed comparable rates of viral suppression to <50 copies/mL (32% vs 37%) and CD4 increase (approximately 170 cells/µL) at 48 weeks in ITT analysis.(3)